Oregon vs. Oregon State NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Ducks games have an average total of 56.8 points this season, 4.7 fewer than Saturday's over/under.
+- The Ducks and their opponents score an average of 56.8 points per game, 4.2 fewer than Saturday's total.

 Oregon Stats and Trends